Last updated Oct 30, 2024

 In short, a Forge app using the UIM module will handle multiple entities, each referring to its own data.
 This data will be shaped up according to the internal mechanics of each app.

-Those entities will be then linked to contexts, as many as desired, so they can be executed in the GIC or Issue view when the user's action matches them.
+Those entities will be then linked to contexts, as many as desired, so they can be executed in the supported view when the user's action matches them.

 Given the overhead of managing entities and the low-level nature of the UIM API, UIM modules were designed to be used together with other modules (eg. admin page) which will actually manage the UIM entities and contexts, either as a side-effect of other functionalities from the app or explicitly.